-Student Policy Title: Operating Procedures for Sonography Lab
+Student Policy Title: Operating Procedures for Energized Radiography Labs Revision Date: 5/2018

-To provide guidelines and requirements for students regarding use of the Sonography lab at HGTC.
+To provide guidelines and requirements for students regarding use of the Radiology labs at HGTC.

-The standard protocols listed in the Student Handbook, concerning practice guidelines shall be followed.
-In addition, students in the ultrasound lab at the school will adhere to the following:
+The standard protocols listed in the Student Handbook, concerning radiation practice guidelines and radiation exposure monitoring shall be followed.
+In addition, students in the energized lab at the school will adhere to the following: